 Once you have selected a Funeral Director they will make all the arrangements according to your needs.

-Sharpham House - a Georgian Palladian villa nearby - is available for the funeral service or wake.
+Sharpham House - a Georgian Palladian villa nearby - has limited availability for a funeral service or wake.

 There are a range of rooms and options available depending on your needs.

-Find out more information about using Sharpham House by speaking to Louisa Potter, Programme Administrator, on 01803 732542 or by emailing [email protected]
+Find out more information about using Sharpham House by speaking to our Programme Administrator on 01803 732542 or by emailing [email protected]

 The meadow was created in 2013 by the Sharpham Trust which is the charity that looks after the 550-acre Sharpham Estate.
 Any income generated from the burial ground goes towards covering the costs of running the site and the Trust's other charitable activities.

-The meadow is located at the top of the Estate with stunning views down the River Dart and across the South Hams Area of Outstanding Natural beauty.
+The meadow is at the top of the Estate with stunning views down the River Dart and across the South Devon Area of Outstanding Natural Beauty.
 As it is owned by the Trust the site will be protected in perpetuity.

 A ceremonial building has been constructed at the meadow built using natural materials with cob walls and a green sedum roof.
 The building is there to be used by families and friends visiting the meadow.
 There is also a compost toilet nearby.